Huevocartoon: Web series

 Huevocartoon (Spanish for Eggcartoon; also known as HuevocartoonTV) is a Mexican adult animated web series created by Gabriel Riva Palacio Alatriste, Rodolfo Riva Palacio Alatriste, Carlos Zepeda Chehaibar, and Rodolfo Riva Palacio Velasco.
 Its content typically features characters portrayed as civilized eggs, set in a humorous setting which focuses on politics, socialization, and culture.

 Much of the content is "raunchy", "edgy", and primarily aimed for a teen-to-adult audience, to which co-creator Gabriel Riva Palacio Alatriste calls it a "latino South Park".

-All the episodes are written, directed, and voiced by brothers, Gabriel and Rodolfo Riva Palacio Alatriste, and produced by Huevocartoon Producciones.
+All the episodes are written, directed, and voiced by brothers, Gabriel and Rodolfo Riva Palacio Alatriste, and produced by Huevocartoon Entertainment.

 The original YouTube channel was created in 2007, which has gained over 2 million subscribers.
 Later, the company launched a new YouTube channel in 2014, named HuevocartoonTV, designed specifically for an English-language audience.

-New season premiered in May 2023, titled "Season 2023", with new and returning characters.
+A new season premiered in May 2023, titled "Season 2023", with new and returning characters.